Some posts contain compensated links. Please read this disclaimer for more info.

 Ajvar is served with almost any meaty order at restaurants, including fish, and you will find a large variety of ajvar brands and flavors at any market throughout the region.

 The original ajvar flavor consists of mainly roasted red peppers and garlic.
 You may be familiar with the taste already without realizing it.
-It can also contain spices to make it hot, tomatoes, and a little bit of eggplant.
+It can also contain traditional Balkan spices to make it hot, tomatoes, and a little bit of eggplant.
 You will surely get plenty of tastes of ajvar on your vacation to the Balkans.

-Dolma can take many shapes and forms and use a variety of vegetables; however, the most commonly eaten dolma dish consists of rice wrapped in some kind of leaves.
+Dolma can take many shapes and forms and use a variety of vegetables.
+However, the most commonly eaten dolma dish consists of rice wrapped in some kind of leaves.

-The filling and wrap can vary widely; there are dolma’s made of onion, zucchini, cabbage, meat, stuffed tomatoes, squash — you name it, it probably can be turned into dolma!
+The filling and wrap can vary widely.
+There are dolma’s made of onion, zucchini, cabbage, meat, stuffed tomatoes, squash — you name it, it probably can be turned into dolma!

 Most ingredients are backed in some kind of liquid stock or tomato sauce before being served with kajmak (see below).